-- Learn the techniques and strategies that will assist them in becoming effective educators and support the UM Systen goal of remaining a learning-centered institution;
+- Faculty will learn the techniques and strategies that will assist them in becoming effective educators and support the UM System goal of remaining a learner-centered institution

-- Develop collegial networks and collaborations with their university peers.
+- Faculty will develop collegial networks and collaborations with university and system wide peers

 "I have really enjoyed getting to know the other faculty scholars.
 I doubt I would have ever met any of the faculty from other campuses, and now I have points of contact at UMSL, UMKC and MST who can help me reach out to potential collaborators on those campuses."